-Again, it is anticipated that the College's appropriation from the national government for fiscal year 2023 will continue to be at level funding.
+It is anticipated the College's appropriation from the national government for fiscal year 2025 will be at fiscal year 2024 funding level.
 Therefore, the College will need to secure additional funding, possibly increase tuition and/or fees, including possibly requesting funding increase from the Government, in subsequent years to ensure that its legal mandate in Republic of Palau Public Law 4-2 and its 15-year institutional master plan goals and objectives are adequately supported.
-At the same time, the College has benefited from funds received thru the Cares Act Education Stabilization Grants for the Higher Education Emergency Relief Funds (HEERF) to help PCC address areas and operations affected by the COVID-19 pandemic.
+At the same time, the College has continued to benefit from funds received thru the Higher Education Emergency Relief Funds (HEERF) to help PCC address areas and operations affected by the pandemic, which was made possible thru the approved no-cost extension request that was submitted earlier.

 The College also realizes that future challenges will emerge and anticipating them through proactive planning places the College in a better position to successfully address such challenges.
-The COVID-19 pandemic has forced the College to take actions in order to ensure that instructional programs continue, albeit via different formats/approaches.
+For example, the COVID-19 pandemic has forced the College to take actions in order to ensure that instructional programs continue, albeit via different formats/approaches.
 Services rendered also were delivered using other means, and pretty much across the campus changes were and continue to be made to mitigate the impacts of COVID-19.
 While the Palau government has stepped up to ensure that financial assistance continues, PCC will need to better anticipate future challenges and plan accordingly.